kevinweber/wbounce/readme.txt

 == Changelog ==

 = 1.6.1 =
+* New: Users can close popup using ESC key.
+* New analytics event 'hidden_escape': Triggered when user closes popup using ESC key.
-* Bugfix: Popup triggered by self-acting timer and exit animation was closed immediately when user clicked somewhere before it showed up.
+* Fix: Popup triggered by self-acting timer and exit animation was closed immediately when user clicked somewhere before it showed up.
-* Bugfix: 'hidden_outside' analytics event was triggered to often.
+* Fix: 'hidden_outside' analytics event was triggered to often.

 = 1.6 =
 * New feature: Popup animations.
 You find them under your styling tab.
 Merged pull request from @rahilwazir on Github (https://github.com/kevinweber/wbounce/pull/10).